ecollazosbravo/ecollazosbravo/README.md

 ## Hi there 👋

+I'm [Your Name], a passionate software developer with interests in various areas such as game development, interaction projects, and more.
+Here you'll find a collection of my work and contributions.

+## About My GitHub

+On this GitHub, you can explore a variety of projects that cover:

+- **Game Development**: Projects that showcase my creativity and skills in creating interactive experiences.
+- **Interaction Projects**: Applications and tools designed to enhance user interaction.
+- **Automation**: Scripts and tools to automate tasks and improve productivity.
+- **Artificial Intelligence**: Experiments and applications using AI and machine learning techniques.

+## Technologies and Languages

+Here are some of the languages and technologies I use:

+!Python
+!C++
+!Power Apps
+!SharePoint
+!R
+!React

+## Contact

+- **Email**: your.email@example.com
+- **LinkedIn**: Your Profile
+- **Twitter**: @your_username

+Thank you for visiting my profile!

 <!--
 **ecollazosbravo/ecollazosbravo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.